Skip to main content

 National identity number (NIN)

-The national identity number (NIN) is only available for end-users with a document issued by the Belgian government.
+The national identity number (NIN) is only available for individuals with a document issued by the Belgian government.

-itsme® does not return NIN for end-users of other countries.
-However, you can access document information, such as document number, expiration date and document type.
+Note that itsme® does not return the NIN for citizens of other countries.
+However, you can still retrieve information about their ID document, such as document number, expiration date and document type.

 Here is a list of useful references itsme® concepts: